arsakhar/hugo-academic/content/virtual-reality/index.md

 ### <b>Games</b>
 Sal's Sanctuary and Wildlife Enclosure are two fun, engaging, and cognitively challenging virtual reality exergames designed specifically for older adults.
 A third game, Underwater Adventures is currently in development.

-<a href="/project/sals-sanctuary/">Sal's Sanctuary</a> - Rescue animals while navigating an urban environment in this fun and cognitively challenging virtual reality exergame
+<a href="/project/sals-sanctuary/">Sal's Sanctuary</a> - Rescue animals that have escaped the sanctuary while navigating an urban environment

-<a href="/project/wildlife-enclosure/">Wildlife Enclosure</a> - Look after and take care of the animals while navigating a savannah, safari, jungle, and aviary in this fun and cognitively challenging virtual reality exergame
+<a href="/project/wildlife-enclosure/">Wildlife Enclosure</a> - Look after and take care of rescued animals located in exotic environments

-<b>Underwater Adventures (In Development)</b>
+<b>Underwater Adventures (In Development)</b> - Explore and photograph aquatic life in this underwater world
 {{< /tab >}}